kytulendu/rra-krr/rrowl.md

 **Aliases:** Rrowl (Roughly translate from Old Rra-krr to English as “vengeance/retribution”), Scrawny-Little-One (birth name), Second-Telepath-of-Skarrowl-Clan (profession name), Incarnation of The Fanged God, The Fanged One, Lord of the Forest/Lord of the Savannah

-**Race:** Unknown, some-kind-of-eldritch-shape-shifter.
+**Specie:** Unknown, some-kind-of-eldritch-shape-shifter.
 Formerly a Rra-krr/Smilodon (as called by Human).

 **Gender:** Not applicable.
 Appear as a male in Rra-krr form and feral form, male personality.